 If you’re an emotionally abusive parent, then you may hurl insults, intentionally make your kids feel bad, and treat their emotional needs poorly.
 This can manifest itself in different ways, wherein the child feels constantly bullied, and their self-worth is non-existent.

 The right way ahead is to understand that your actions may be emotionally abusive and to stop furthering the parenting style immediately.
 It is best to opt for counseling and to ensure that your child is protected from emotional abuse permanently.
 Knowing the difference between emotional neglect and emotional abuse can also help significantly.

 Related Reading: Reasons Extracurricular Activities Are Important for Kids

 Conclusion: Nurture Childhood Development with the Right Support System

-We’ve explored the concept of childhood emotional neglect extensively and it is time for you to act positively.
-By knowing your shortcomings, understanding your kids’ needs, and providing them the right love and care actively, you can transform their lives.
+We’ve explored the concept of childhood emotional neglect extensively, and it is time for you to act positively.
+By knowing your shortcomings, understanding your kids’ needs, and providing them with the right love and care actively, you can transform their lives.
 You can set them up for a lifetime of success and happiness by being there for them regularly.
 Ask yourself, “What is emotional neglect?” and you may find yourself on the path to healing.